-But for their last-gasp escape on the final day of the 2002-3 season, we could’ve been Conference chums with Swansea City.
-Of course, we’d already met each other by that point; springing a surprise in the LDV Trophy at the Lamex.
-The following season, the footballing gods paired us together again; this time in the FA Cup and this time at their former gaff.
-Oh, and this time, they’d win – though not without controversy.
+Of course, by the time they pulled off their miracle escape, we’d already met each other by that point.
+Wayne Turner‘s reign as Boro’ boss didn’t have too many high points.
+But we did spring a surprise in the LDV Trophy at the Lamex.
+The following season, the footballing gods paired us together again.
+This time it was in the FA Cup – and this time it’d be at their former gaff.
+This time, they’d win – though not without controversy.

 After that, things took a different turn for the Swans; the South Welsh club rising up to become a Premier League side and putting much greater distance between us.
 There would be another excuse to meet, however; the 2018-9 Football League Trophy draw making us take on the Swans’ U23 side.
 Or should that be Cygnets?

-Swansea City Travel Information – Distance: 209 miles
+How to get to Swansea City – Travel Information – Distance: 209 miles

 By Road